+f) Electronic crime and crime on the Internet.
 Technologically advanced computers and the Internet provide offenders with state of the art means to commit offences with little or no risk of detection and apprehension.
 In most cases these offences originate from inside a company and are committed by employees who tend to be discontent or who are deliberately seeking financial gain.
 They channel company secrets to competitors (electronic espionage) or proceed to blackmail the company.
-Often, though, these offenders belong to the category of the so-called 'hackers'; users who work in other spheres and who manage to infiltrate electronic systems, accessing information or changing it.
-Initially, and in many cases at the present time, these 'pirates' of software are content to interfere with systems for fun, for self-satisfaction and/or simply for the sheer pleasure of solving a challenging problem, such as cracking a code.
+Often, though, these offenders belong to the category of the so-called "hackers"; users who work in other spheres and who manage to infiltrate electronic systems, accessing information or changing it.
+Initially, and in many cases at the present time. these "pirates" of software were content to interfere with systems for fun, for self-satisfaction and/or simply for the sheer pleasure of solving a challenging problem, such as cracking a code.
 In addition, another basic motive was, and for many, still is, to confirm their belief that information in cyberspace should be free and accessible to all, without censorship, owners or rights.
-This view has been accepted on occasion by the American courts (To Vima 28/12/1997, p.
-36, and by the Greek courts, e.g. Athens Court of First Instance, decision 2439/1995, reviewed in Nomiko Vima, 44, p.
-237, 1996).

-A typical example of this seemingly 'naive' mentality is the case of America's most legendary hacker, Kevin Mitnik, who, in 1995, managed to infiltrate the firing system of NASA's missiles and send a warning to NASA's staff, indicating the most vulnerable points of its network.
+This view has been accepted on occasion by American courts (see the newspaper "To Vima", 28/12/1997, ["Vimanet"] p., 36, and by the Greek courts, for example Athens Court of First Instance, decision 2439/1995, in review "Nomiko Vima", 44:1996, 237).
+A typical example of this seemingly "naïve" mentality is the case of America's most legendary hacker, Kevin Mitnik, who, in 1995, managed to infiltrate the firing system of NASA's missiles and send a warning to NASA's staff, indicating the most vulnerable points of its network.
 However, he did not go so far as to endanger the system's security by, for instance, launching a missile.
 However, in recent years, hackers seem to be increasingly moving away from having fun to indulging in other kinds of activities designed either to have a direct economic impact or to cause offence.
-Most impressive was the disabling of some of the most popular commercial sites, such as Amazon.com, Yahoo, and CNN for a few hours on 7-8 February 2000.
+Most impressive was the disabling of some of the most popular commercial sites, such as Amazon.com, Yahoo, and CNN for a few hours on 07-08/02/2000.
 This suspension of access resulted in serious financial damage as customers tried in vain to order goods or access these sites.
-Yahoo, for example, is believed to have lost \$500,000 in two hours.
-In this case, the hackers accomplished 'denial of service' by overloading the sites with useless data.
+Yahoo, for example, is believed to have lost \$500.000 in two hours.
+In this case, the hackers accomplished "denial of service" by overloading the sites with useless data.
 In effect, small packets of data not seeking specific information arrived at the site, which in turn activated new packets of information until the system avalanched.
-In this manner, the hacker blocked the smooth flow of information processing, paralysing the sites (To Vima 16/02/2000, p.
-D14-46).
-Even more impressive was the recent case of a hacker who managed to copy data from the credit cards of 300,000 customers of the company 'CD Universe' (a company which sells CDs over the Internet), and subsequently threatened to publish them unless a payment of \$100,000 was forthcoming.
-Following the company's refusal to succumb to this type of 'cyber blackmail', the hacker, presenting himself as 'Maxim from Russia', published the first names and addresses of the card owners through his site on Christmas Day, 1999.
-As a result, thousands of visitors to his site copied and used the data of 25,000 cards (To Vima 12/01/2000, p.
-A13).
+In this manner, the hacker blocked the smooth flow of information processing, paralyzing the sites (see the newspaper "To Vima", 16/02/2000, p., D14-46).
+Even more impressive was the case of a hacker who managed to copy data from the credit cards of 300.000 customers of the company "CD Universe" (a company which sells CDs over the Internet), and subsequently threatened to publish them unless a payment of \$100.000 was forthcoming.
+Following the company's refusal to succumb to this type of "cyber blackmail", the hacker, presenting himself as "Maxim from Russia", published the first names and addresses of the card owners through his site on Christmas Day, 1999.
+As a result, thousands of visitors to his site copied and used the data of 25.000 cards (see the newspaper "To Vima", 12/01/2000, p., A13).